nirmata/nirmata-scripts/setpass/README.md

   - Tenant name in Nirmata
   - Admin id for the Nirmata superadmin account

-NOTE: Admin id for the superadmin account can be found from the developer tools under Network tab when logged in by your superadmin email address.
+NOTE: Admin id for the superadmin account can be found from the developer tools under Network tab when logged in with your superadmin email address.

 ![alt Admin id](https://github.com/nirmata/nirmata-scripts/blob/main/setpass/setpass.PNG)